badsparky/Timer/README.md

-# Timer VR4
+# Timer

 ## Description

-Timer VR4 is a Windows Presentation Foundation (WPF) application built with .NET 6.0.
+This App is a Windows Presentation Foundation (WPF) application built with .NET 6.0.
 It provides a simple and intuitive interface for setting and managing timers.

 ## Features